Flerp/RetroCake/README.md

 	b.
 You can bring up the RetroArch menu with Start and Select

-4 Update REtroArch Cores to the latest Nightly Build.
+4 Update RetroArch Cores to the latest Nightly Build.

 Self Explanatory.
 This updates all RetroArch Cores (108 total)